americocunhajr/EPIDEMIC/paper/paper.md

 In the forecasts module, a statistical regressor is used to obtain forecasts about the short term behavior of the epidemic curves.
-The method used to obtain the regressor is the classic *Ordinary Least Squares* [@Neter1996].
+The method used to obtain the regressor is the classic *Ordinary Least Squares*.
 In preparing the forecasting code, the following points were taken into account:

 - Consider the last five days of the data sample, as these reflect the most recent trend;